Parent Carer Peer Support course

 Support for services

 We include a ‘kick off’ session for service managers/leads as a mandatory part of the training course.
 This will be an opportunity to discuss what your learners and supervisors will need as they undergo the training as well as explore together what changes you may need to make to your services to enable this new workforce to thrive.
 You will be asked to select a date when you apply for the course, and this meeting must be attended by someone in a position to make any changes required in the service.
-We will also be running a series of online application drop-in sessions through December and January for anyone interested in applying or who may have questions.

 What sort of supervision does CWT recommend?